Automobiles from The Godfather movie and The Kingston Trio

 From the world of cinema and music come three vehicles with unique provenance.

 First are two Lincolns used in the critically acclaimed film by Francis Ford Coppola, The Godfather: a 1941 Lincoln Custom Limousine that was shown in various scenes such as the wedding of Don Corleone's daughter, Connie, and, more prominently, the 1941 Lincoln Continental Coupe driven by Sonny Corleone (played by James Caan) as he speeds towards the Long Island toll booth where assassins lie in wait.
 (A different car was used for the shoot-out scene.)

-Then there's the impeccable 1956 Pontiac Safari 2-Door Station Wagon, formerly owned by a member of the multiple Grammy-winning and Hall of Fame musical group The Kingston Trio.
+Then there's the impeccable 1956 Pontiac Safari 2-Door Station Waggon, formerly owned by a member of the multiple Grammy-winning and Hall of Fame musical group The Kingston Trio.